quantum-tinkerer/MeanFi/docs/source/graphene_example.md

 ## The physics

-This tutorial serves as a simple example of using the meanfield algorithm in two dimensions in combination with using Kwant.
+This tutorial serves as a simple example of using the mean-field algorithm in two dimensions in combination with using Kwant.
 We will consider a simple tight-binding model of graphene with a Hubbard interaction.
 The graphene system is first created using Kwant.
 For the basics of creating graphene with Kwant we refer to [this](https://kwant-project.org/doc/1/tutorial/graphene) tutorial.

 We begin with the basic imports